zqfang/zqfang.github.io/_posts/2020-03-10-GATK4-mm10-bundle.md

 comments: true
 ---

-GATK is design for human genetics, it works poorly on homogeneous inbred mouse.
+GATK is design for human genetics, it works not so good on homogeneous inbred mouse.
-So better advoid using it.
+But we could use bcftools instead.

-One of my colleuge who studies mouse genetics, said,
+One of my colleague who studies mouse genetics, said,

 > I tried the haplotype caller from GATK.
 But it seems that the haplotype caller is designed for heterogeneous genome like human than for mice.
 Therefore, the result coming out of HC is worse than samtools, as I manually inspected a few regions that HC calls didn't make sense.

 > In addition, in one of their mouse genomic paper that we reviewed, they even skipped the second recalibration step.
-We asked them why and they said it was because of the same reason: good for human but not that good for homogeneous inbred mouse.
+We asked them why and they said it was because of the same reason: good for human but not that good for the homogeneous inbred mouse.

 But we still could collect the resource bundle for mouse.

-I found the a workflow [here](https://github.com/igordot/genomics/blob/master/workflows/gatk-mouse-mm10.md).
+I found a workflow [here](https://github.com/igordot/genomics/blob/master/workflows/gatk-mouse-mm10.md).
 However, the script is out of date.
 Also, see discussion [here](https://www.biostars.org/p/182917/)

 For GATK4, we have